To publish your book through a traditional publisher, you will need a literary agent and a query letter. These query letter tips will help.

-Technically speaking, an agent is not a gatekeeper or an insider. but they have enough keys on their ring that they can often get past the gatekeepers easier than you.
+Technically speaking, an agent is not a gatekeeper or an insider.
+But they have enough keys on their ring that they can often get past the gatekeepers easier than you can.

 You might have to try dozens of gatekeepers until you find one that “gets it”.
 The gatekeeper who does, might not work for or with the likes of Penguin or Hachette.
 They might work at a boutique publisher.
 You have to be realistic.